jimgarrett123/aws_ansible_workshop/README.md

 **Instructions**:

 AAP on AWS is deployed into its own VPC on a private network.
-In order to access the application UIís (controller and hub) there are some steps to follow
+In order to access the application UI‚Äôs (controller and hub) there are some steps to follow